phillord/hermit-reasoner/readme.txt

-More information about HermiT and additional licensing information is available at <http://www.comlab.ox.ac.uk/people/Boris.Motik/HermiT/>, or by contacting the Boris Motik, Rob Shearer, or Ian Horrocks at the Oxford University Computing Laboratory.
+More information about HermiT and additional licensing information is available at <http://www.comlab.ox.ac.uk/people/Boris.Motik/HermiT/>, or by contacting Boris Motik, Rob Shearer, or Ian Horrocks at the Oxford University Computing Laboratory.